junxit/us-congress-bills-115/metadata.md

 - 2018-09-04 — Senate amendment proposed (on the floor): Amendment SA 4010 proposed by Senator McConnell for Senator Stabenow.(consideration: CR S6033; text: CR S6033)
 - 2018-09-04 — Senate amendment submitted
 - 2018-09-04 — Senate amendment submitted
+- 2018-09-05 — Message on Senate action sent to the House.
+- 2018-09-05 — Received in the House.
+- 2018-09-05 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-09-05 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.